napari/docs/docs/developers/contributing/documentation/docs_deployment.md

         - **job:** `build-and-upload`
         - Pulls in sources from `napari/docs` and builds docs locally.
 Uploads artifacts to this repository (`napari/napari`).
-        - This is triggered on any commit tagged 'v*'.
+        - This is triggered on any push to a branch named 'docs*' or tag named 'v*', to `napari/napari`.
+The artifact can be used to check the documentation but is not used for docs deployment.
     - **Workflow file:** [`deploy_docs.yml`](https://github.com/napari/napari/blob/main/.github/workflows/deploy_docs.yml)
         - **job:** `build-napari-docs`
         - Triggers [`build_and_deploy.yml`](https://github.com/napari/docs/blob/main/.github/workflows/build_and_deploy.yml)